 - Encourage better recovery outcomes

 However, there is a lack of information about the organizational setting and roles of peer providers in the behavioral health workforce.
-This study will build on the BHWRC’s Year 3 study of scopes of practice (SOPs) for peer recovery specialists and use publicly available SAMHSA data to determine what types of mental health and substance use disorder (SUD) treatment facilities are employing peer providers.
+This study builds on the BHWRC’s Year 3 study of scopes of practice (SOPs) for peer recovery specialists and use publicly available SAMHSA data to determine what types of mental health and substance use disorder (SUD) treatment facilities are employing peer providers.